Habitat partners with lower income families by providing a step up into home ownership.

 Q&A

-Habitat Nelson is building homes for families through Tasman Homes, a certified building company.
+Habitat Nelson is building homes for whanau and individuals through Tasman Homes, a certified building company.
 We have an experienced Head of Property and Projects in-house who manages and oversees all developments.
 We also hire specialised contractors for jobs such as plumbing, kitchen installation, concrete, and electrical work.

 Why are families that move into your brand-new homes called “partner families”?